jpoirier/DataLogger/README.md

-# DataRecorder
+# DataLogger
 An X-Plane plugin that saves GPS data to a log file locally in GPX format.
-The contents of the file can then be used for multiple purposes, e.g. uploading to an online flight analysis solutions such as CloudAhoy.com.
+The contents of the file can then be used for multiple purposes, e.g. uploading to an online flight analysis solution such as CloudAhoy.com.

 # Usage
 - Download and unzip